You don't have to train yourself to death to smile during a race.

-I have a big year of racing ahead since I’m doing both Unbound Gravel 200 and SBT GRVL for the second time.
-These world-class events are super hard (200 miles and 140 miles respectively), which means it's a good idea to train for them.
-But with a needy toddler at home, a full-time job, and a million other commitments, my life is super busy and stressful.
-Every time I try to stick to a structured training plan, I fall off the training wagon within a few weeks.
+I like targeting big hairy audacious cycling goals — tough bucket-list endurance races like Unbound Gravel 200, SBT GRVL, or Leadville MTB 100.
+These types of events are HARD, which means it's a good idea to train for them.
+But with a needy toddler, a full-time job, and a million other commitments, my life is super busy and stressful.
+Every time I try to stick to a training plan, I eventually fall off the wagon, which creates immense feelings of guilt and anxiety.

-Last year though, I finally found an "easy" training strategy that works for me.
-I now approach training for big races in a simpler and more relaxed way.
-This has reduced stress, improved my fitness, and it even helped me finish Unbound and SBT GRVL within my goal time.
-I plan to use the same training strategy this year, and I think it’s a great way to approach training for anyone new to endurance events or who doesn’t want an overly-complicated training plan.
+A couple years ago though, I finally found an "easy" training strategy that works well for me.
+I now approach training for big events in a simpler and more relaxed way.
+This has reduced my stress, improved my fitness, and it even helped me achieve success at many of my biggest races.
+I think it’s a great way to approach training for anyone new to endurance events or who can't commit to a tough or complicated training plan.

 Consistency is one of the most important factors when it comes to performance.